 There are Loads of Things to Do in Madrid!

 As you might already know, Lisa has a special connection with Spain.
 This is probably because she has been learning Spanish on and off since High school.
 Over the years, she has visited Spain numerous times including during her exchange semester abroad.
 She’s always looking forward to going back.
-Eric has only been to Barcelona but wants to explore more of Spain – because Lisa won’t stop talking about how cultural and beautiful it is!
+Eric has only explored Barcelona but wants to explore more of Spain – because Lisa won’t stop talking about how cultural and beautiful it is!

 Madrid is no exception.
 It is definitely one of the beautiful cities in Spain that you shouldn’t miss.
 That said, finding non-touristy things to do in Madrid can be a challenge.
 This is simply because the city is alive with major attractions.
 The good news?
 If you do your research and look hard enough, you’ll find truly unique things to do in Madrid.

 If budgeting is your concern, there are lots of free things to do in Madrid and even cheap things to do in Madrid at night!
 So, if you’re ready to explore this awesome city – let’s get you acquainted to quite a few of the wonderful things to do in Madrid.

 General Tips for Visiting Madrid

 Here are a few general things to consider before heading to Madrid.
 Some of these things can be said for other Spanish cities as well but it’s good to know for Madrid specifically since Lisa has been there.
 We actually wrote a massive post on Spain trip planning if you are planning a Spain itinerary for any number of days.
 Check it out!

 Of course, there are lots of things to do in Madrid in summer.
 It’s certainly a popular time to visit.
 However, Madrid in the summer gets HOT!
 Since it is in the middle of the country, there is no cool ocean breeze so be prepared for lots of heat.